LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/Main Story/Pre-graduation Dialogue-Events.md

 			*Journaling keeps your mind at bay and spirits sharp!
 But makes you prone to losing track of time… must have been written in small font.*
 	`If variable is true` Mirror
 		**Lakshmi**
 			*Looking good there!
+Got dressed and ready since 3 AM!*
+			*...*
+			*That does sound disgusting when I put it that way.*
-Dressed in uniform since 2 AM* `If variable is true` Bed
+	`If variable is true` Bed
 		**Lakshmi**
 		*Do not tempt me.*